 Along with thinning hair, eye lashes tend to thin out.
 Use a gray or charcoal eyeliner sparingly on upper and lower lids and finish with mascara on top lashes only.
 Always use a magnifying mirror when applying eyeliner.
 The result should be subtle, not obvious.
 (Cleopatra eyes are strictly for the under forty set.)

 If your eyelashes have all but vanished, try false eyelashes.
 To avoid the Tammy Faye Baker look, make sure you trim them to a natural length and shape.
 If you’re unsure how to go about it, ask for a demonstration the next time you’re in Sephora.
-Check out the step by step for romantic smoky eyes with false eyelashes, left, by PerilouslyPale.com.
-Or watch a comprehensive demonstration on how to apply false eyelashes by Sali Hughes, a beauty columnist for the Guardian.
+Check out the step by step for romantic smoky eyes with false eyelashes (above right) by RealizingBeauty.com.
+Or watch a comprehensive demonstration on how to apply false eyelashes by Sali Hughes, a beauty columnist for The Guardian.

 You may want to go a shade warmer in your foundation or blush.
 But keep it soft and natural.
 Use cream or liquid blush.
-Perricone MD’s No Blush Blush is a miracle in a bottle.
-Apply it over your regular moisturizer.
+Perricone MD’s No Makeup Blush is a miracle in a bottle.
+Apply it over your regular moisturizer. $35.